-I armed myself with good training to start with from Uncle Harry, and relied heavily on his support system, but at the end of the day I still had to do the repairs myself, alone, in real time, and there was no way around it.
+I armed myself with good training to start with from Uncle Harry and relied heavily on his support system, but at the end of the day I still had to do the repairs myself, alone, in real time, and there was no way around it.

-I had to find a way to ease myself into the water, especially on the tougher calls, and get the on the job training I needed, but still satisfy my customers and get their appliances fixed.
+I had to find a way to ease myself into the water, especially on the tougher calls, and get them on the job training I needed, but still satisfy my customers and get their appliances fixed.

 What I finally developed was a “cherry-pick ‘til you make it” strategy using alternative referrals.
 Let me explain how it worked.

 First, I had a friend who sounded like they actually might be a customer call around to my competitors.
 I had my friend ask about a repair job that could be a lot of things, and how much it would cost to get it repaired.

 My friend took lots of notes about which competitor was the nicest, which was the most knowledgeable, and which was the best value.

 Now, I obviously used the pricing information to make sure my pricing was in line with my market, but the key point of this exercise was to find my “escape hatch” tech.

 I picked the nicest, most knowledgeable and reasonably priced guy to refer jobs to when I didn’t feel comfortable doing them yet.

 For example, I got a call from a property manager who wanted me to fix a coin-op dryer in an apartment complex.
 With everything else I had to study, I hadn’t gotten around to coin-op yet.